Seahawks giving Rees Odhiambo a shot to take left tackle job in wake of George Fant injury

 While the Seahawks will explore all options to replace George Fant at left tackle, their first move is to see if Rees Odhiambo can handle the job.

-A few minutes after the first Seahawks’ practice on Monday since a season-ending injury to starting left tackle George Fant, his replacement for the moment — Rees Odhiambo — stepped into the media limelight.
+A few minutes after the first Seahawks practice on Monday since a season-ending injury to starting left tackle George Fant, his replacement for the moment — Rees Odhiambo — stepped into the media limelight.

-A second-year player from Boise State who played just 33 snaps in the regular season as a rookie, Odhiambo appears set to get the start at left tackle for the Seahawks in their third preseason game of the year Friday against Kansas City at CenturyLink Field.
+A second-year player from Boise State who played just 33 snaps in the regular season as a rookie, Odhiambo appears set to get the start at left tackle for the Seahawks in their third preseason game Friday against Kansas City at CenturyLink Field.

 “It’s a big opportunity,’’ Odhiambo said as a crowd of reporters surrounded him.
 “I’m ready to go take it.’’